xFlawlessDev/xZenith-Releases/README.md

 - Ensure you're running as Administrator
 - Check if your hardware is supported
-- Some laptop sensors may be limited by manufacturer
+- Some laptop sensors may be limited by manufacturer restrictions
+- First launch may take longer while initializing hardware detection
 </details>

 <details>